szepeviktor/waf4wordpress/README.md

 # WordPress Fail2ban

-Trigger banning on malicious requests by the Fail2ban daemon running on a server.
+Trigger banning on malicious HTTP requests by the Fail2ban daemon running on your server.
 Shared hosting has no server-wide banning (because of security reasons) but you can install it without Fail2ban to stop attacks by using one of the Miniban methods.